anuschka/fb-messenger-bot-python/README.md

 + Generate a Token for the Facebook Page with which you want to integrate (this is the PAGE_ACCESS_TOKEN)

 Setup the FB webhook:
-+ give it the Callback URL (the one you will get from heroku)
++ give it the Callback URL (the one you will get when you create the heroku app)
 + enter the Verify Token (this is the VERIFY_TOKEN)
 + check all the Subscription Fields -> verify and save
 + subscribe webhook to the page events on your FB Page